kernelci/kernelci-core/doc/schema-boot.rst

                 "type": "string",
                 "description": "The name of the defconfig as reported by the CI loop" },
+            "defconfig_full": {
+                "type": "string",
+                "description": "The full name of the defconfig, can contain also config fragments information", "default": "The defconfig value"
+            },
             "defconfig_id": {
                 "type": "object",
                 "description": "The ID of the associated build report",